Rupee registers gain against US dollar

 Rupee's Performance Against US Dollar Since 04 March 2025

-The Pakistani registered a gain against the US dollar, appreciating 0.01% in the inter-bank market on Thursday.
+The Pakistani rupee registered a marginal gain against the US dollar, appreciating 0.01% on Friday.

 Comments